RosaliaTufano/self-admitted-GAI-usage/README.md

+# "Developers and Generative AI: A Study of Self-Admitted Usage in Open Source Projects"

-# *"Developers and Generative AI: A Study of Self-Admitted Usage in Open Source Projects"*
+This is the replication package of the work *"Developers and Generative AI: A Study of Self-Admitted Usage in Open Source Projects"*